-3.1.3 Bushmanland Vloere
+3.1.2 Bushmanland Vloere

 Bushmanland Vloere is a 'least threatened' Northern Cape vegetation unit typically comprising very flat, even surfaces of pans and broad bottoms of intermittent rivers.
+A small area to the south east of the site is composed of this unit.
 Vegetation is absent from the centres of such pans or sparsely consists of scrub and nonsucculent dwarf shrubs of Nama Karoo relationship.
 Loose thickets sometimes occur.
 Erosion of the alluvia can be substantial, particularly after unpredictable large thunderstorms leading to river swelling.